-As a part of celebrating your reunion milestone, you can join your classmates in providing philanthropic support to the Wake Forest School of Medicine in a way that is meaningful to you.
+As a part of celebrating your reunion milestone, you are encouraged to join your classmates in providing philanthropic support to the Wake Forest University School of Medicine in a meaningful way.
 Your gift will be counted in the class giving total, which is measured in two ways: total dollars contributed or pledged and class participation.

 There are many ways to support your class effort.
-Reunion giving recognizes all contributions to Wake Forest School of Medicine, which includes gifts to the Medical Alumni Association Annual Fund, Class Scholarships, named family scholarships as well as planned gifts and bequests.
-Any and all gifts in support of medical education are recognized.
+Reunion giving recognizes all contributions to Wake Forest University School of Medicine, which includes gifts to the Medical Alumni Association Annual Fund, Class Scholarships, named family scholarships as well as planned gifts and bequests.
+All gifts in support of medical education are recognized.

 The following class scholarships have been endowed:

 John Hume Killian, MD Scholarship